Universal DRSSTC Tesla Coil Driver 2.7 Rev C

 and even QCW operation (see application notes below).

-This project will not be possible without the work of the following
+This project will not be possible without the work of many people in the

 At the moment I'm quite happy with the UD2.7C revision, and any new